elastic/elasticsearch/docs/internal/DistributedArchitectureGuide.md

 Ideally every operation in the ES cluster has a corresponding task.

-Some (non-exhaustive) examples of operations that are tracked using tasks include:
+Some examples of operations that are tracked using tasks include:
 - Execution of [TransportAction]s
   - [NodeClient#executeLocally] invokes [TaskManager#registerAndExecute]
   - [RequestHandlerRegistry#processMessageReceived] registers tasks for actions that are spawned to handle [TransportRequest]s